CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol1-exe3-migrate-servers-to-azure.md

 ### Task 5: Server migration

-In this task you will perform a migration of the WindowsServer, redhat machines to Azure.
+In this task you will perform a migration of the WindowsServer, Linux machines to Azure.

 > **Note**: In a real-world scenario, you would perform a test migration before the final migration.
 To save time, you will skip the test migration in this lab.
 The test migration process is very similar to the final migration.